Seidler-Lab/nwxpl/README.md

 # NWXPL (**NW**chem **X**-ray calculation **P**ipe**L**ine)

-This pipeline can run 5 separate NWChem calculations using one job per structure, managed by python scipts.
+This pipeline can run 5 separate NWChem calculations using one job per structure, all of which is managed by python scipts.

 ## Pipeline capabilities